Sovryn-Origins/origins-fe/README.md

 ## Licence

-The Sovryn DApp is open-sourced software licensed under the [MIT license](LICENSE).
+The Origins DApp is open-sourced software licensed under the [MIT license](LICENSE).